In 1964 The Searchers ("Needles & Pins") appeared on the "Ed Sullivan Show."

 In 1994 Aerosmith won 7 awards at the eighth annual Boston Music Awards.

-In 1995 Clinton Gregory arrived late at the Country Dance Music Awards in Nashville because his wife was giving birth to a daughter.
+In 1995 Clinton Gregory arrived late to the Country Dance Music Awards in Nashville because his wife was giving birth to a daughter.

 In 1995 The Doors' album "The Best of the Doors" went triple platinum.